Maximal Subgroups of Compact Lie Groups: Quasiprimitive and primitive subalgebras

 This shows that there is a Lie group (even a linear Lie group) which has $\Sigma$ as its component group, namely the adjoint group $\mathrm{Ad}(G)$, and also implies that

 Suppose further that $\mathfrak{h}$ is a $\Sigma$-invariant sub algebra of~$\mathfrak{g}$, and let $N$ be its normalizer in~$G$.
 Then

 What seems to be more difficult is to formulate, for an arbitrary Lie algebra $\mathfrak{g}$, reasonably simple conditions that would allow to state precisely which subgroups $\Sigma$ of the group $\mathrm{Out} (\mathfrak{g})$ can arise from a Lie group $G$ having $\mathfrak{g}$ as its Lie algebra, especially in those cases where $\mathrm{Inn} (\mathfrak{g})$ fails to be closed in $\mathrm{Aut}(\mathfrak{g})$ and hence $\mathrm{Out}(\mathfrak{g})$ is not even a Lie group (see~\cite[Chap.~2, Exercise D3]{He} for an example).
 But we have not attempted to do so since we are ultimately interested in compact Lie groups, for which the answer is immediate: $\Sigma$ must be finite.
+The importance of the concept of a quasiprimitive subalgebra in the present context stems from its relation to that of a maximal subgroup.
+However, a precise formulation of this relation depends on additional hypotheses, one of which is that the Lie algebra $\mathfrak{g}$ be reductive.